janelai/Insul-In_Prototype/README.md

 # Insul-In_Prototype
-This Git Repository and everything within it is owned by Staci DePattie.
+This Git Repository and everything within it is owned by Staci DePatie.

 (Version 1) Developed by Hibernated Anteaters Dev:
 - Jameson Davis: Level Designer